- WHERE TO STAY

 • Will pick-up or drop passengers at any hotel or AirBnb in Central London

 • Guaranteed to run, no minimum passengers.
-Will operate with only one person
+Will run with only one person.

-Tour and stopover transfers are a variation on the shuttle transfers, but larger touring coaches are often used.
-These transfers are also exclusive to Southampton cruise passengers travelling to/from London.
+Tour and stopover transfers are a variation on the shuttle transfers, but sometimes in larger touring coaches and again exclusive for cruise passengers.

-• Time efficient and good value way to add world class sightseeing on your Southampton cruise transfer
+• Time efficient and economic world class sightseeing during your Southampton cruise transfer

 Trains run frequently between London's Waterloo Station and Southampton.
-The train offers the fastest journey time between London and Southampton, but your journey ends in Southampton city not the dock.
-You must continue by taxi to reach the cruise terminals.
+Train is the fastest journey time between London and Southampton, but stations will require a taxi to your cruise terminal and hotel, so elapsed time will be slower.

-• Trains are commuter style with no designated luggage car
+• Trains are commuter style trains with no luggage car Potentially stressful if you are not a light traveller.

 National Express coaches run direct between London's Victoria Coach Station and Southampton.
-The National Express coaches do not visit Southampton cruise terminals, the journey terminates at the coach station in Southampton city centre and from here you must take a taxi to the port
+The National Express coaches do not visit Southampton cruise terminals, just the coach station in Southampton city centre from where you get a cab to the ships.

 • The only reason to use National Express coaches is it is the lowest cost option, (by far)